LubyRuffy/sitw_core/README.txt

 DESCRIPTION

 The core components for a network of public-facing, urban screens.
-Styled for portrait, touch-based display @ a resolution of 745x1340.
+Styled for a portrait, touch-based display, with available browser screen space of 745x1340.

 The database allows separate slideshows from the same media directory, using a database 'appName' field to filter the images.